 1. Free model railway magazine on entry or exit if desired - while stocks last

-2. Hands on wooden Brio trainset to play with in the large hall next to the club stand.
+2. Hands on wooden Brio trainset to play with in Exhibition Hall 3: Sports Hall.
 This is VERY POPULAR and children must be accompanied at all times.

 3. While viewing layouts listen out for trains which make sounds and some might even make smoke/exhaust fumes.
-View the amazing moving cars on the DCC Train Automation stand in the large hall.
+View the amazing demonstration layout on the DCC Train Automation trade stand.

 4. Two age related trails for children to follow as they move through the show.
-These can be obtained free of charge from the ticket desk or club stand (see an example of one trail below).
+These can be obtained free of charge from one of the ticket desks or club stand (see an example of one trail below).

 |Stefan (right) is the show organiser.
 He is resting in his garden because he thinks he has finished organising the show BUT he does not know that the rest of his helpers are playing hide and seek and are hiding somewhere in the exhibition halls.
 Can you help us find his helpers as you move around the exhibition.
 If you want to help Stefan then pick up a free information sheet from the club stand/Brio railway and get searching.|